cbothner/guillotine/README.markdown

 [WCBN-FM](http://www.wcbn.org/) during the annual fundraiser pledge drive.

+### Database

-It is a Rails application which runs on a Postgres database.
+Guillotine is a Rails application which runs on a Postgres database.
+There must be a role `guillotine`, and the extension `pg_trgm`.